 Protein is also critical for keeping hair healthy, but many people don't get enough.
 Lean meat like fish, chicken, eggs, and soy products are good sources of protein; eat one serving every day.

 Sometimes there are genetic factors such as male pattern baldness and female pattern baldness that can play a role.
-Occasionally thyroid disease and hormonal issues may also cause changes or loss of hair.
+Occasionally, thyroid disease, anemia, other autoimmune disease and hormonal issues may also cause changes or loss of hair.